THinnerichs/DTI-VOODOO/ideas/ideas.md

 - Finally execute hmm\_pipeline !!!

 - check if VPN is working

+- Run actual model (-> Without node features at first)
+  - When doing train/test split actually exclude test target?
+Given in from other species
 ---------------------------------------------------
 - read Roberts Hypothesis testing paper for title and outline